BrentLab/Dual_Threshold_Optimization/README.md

 # Dual Threshold Optimzation (DTO)
 Dual Threshold Optimization (DTO) is a method that sets the thresholds for TF binding and TF-perturbation response by considering both data sets together.
-DTO chooses, for each TF, the pair of (binding, response) thresholds that minimizes the probability that the overlap between the bound and responsive sets results from random gene selection
+DTO chooses, for each TF, the pair of (binding, response) thresholds that minimizes the probability that the overlap between the bound and responsive sets results from random gene selection.

 ## Requirement
 #### 1. Python libraries